 Senator Staton could do a great public service, and in the process prove his own claims to personal integrity, by using his official position to expose the extent of the state's failures and to candidly point to the culprits.
-His committee could be the setting for hear-Cape ings into the Lookout Seashore story which could be of major service to citizens who have a right to expect better from their government in its attention to so vital a field of public policy.
+His committee could be the setting for hearings into the Cape Lookout Seashore story which could be of major service to citizens who have a right to expect better from their government in its attention to so vital a field of public policy.